anzhelikasuchkova/Credit_Risk_Analysis/README.md

 <img width="963" alt="Screen Shot 2022-05-03 at 12 44 14 AM" src="https://user-images.githubusercontent.com/93845867/166414110-65612f48-121f-4764-b85f-c935727b8238.png">

+### Summary:
-Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
+Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.

-Deliverable 4 Requirements
-Structure, Organization, and Formatting (6 points)
-The written analysis has the following structure, organization, and formatting:

-There is a title, and there are multiple sections (2 pt) Each section has a heading and subheading (2 pt)
-Links to images are working, and code is formatted and displayed correctly (2 pt).
-Analysis (24 points)
-The written analysis has the following:

-Overview of the loan prediction risk analysis:

-The purpose of this analysis is well defined (4 pt)
-Results:

-There is a bulleted list that describes the balanced accuracy score and the precision and recall scores of all six machine learning models (15 pt)
-Summary:

 There is a summary of the results (2 pt)
 There is a recommendation on which model to use, or there is no recommendation with a justification (3 pt)